Asiago Cheese Bread

 Instructions

-• Spray a bowl with cooking spray.
-Add the dough to the bowl, then turn the dough over so the cooking spray coats both sides of the dough.
-Cover the bowl and allow the dough to rise in a warm place until it is double (anywhere from 1-2 hours).
+• Spray a large bowl with cooking spray.
+Add the bread dough to the bowl, then turn the dough over so the cooking spray coats both sides of the dough.
+Cover the bowl with plastic wrap or a clean tea towel and let the dough rise in a warm place until it is nearly double (30-45 minutes).

 Video